War in the Modern World

 - Strategic Dimensions of Contemporary Warfare

-If you are studying a masters degree you will complete a 15,000-word dissertation at the end of the taught modules.
+You will complete a 15,000-word dissertation at the end of the taught modules to complete the MA.

 For a more detailed outline of the structure you will follow please see our pathway table.